actuallyakshay/Pharmeasy-Clone/README.md

 - handled whole backend with all the functionalities filter,sorting,searching, relationships in cart, trash items, role based access control system with Authentication (login/signup with jwt and bcrypt) and many more
 - Pages in frontend (login/Signup, Medicine, healthcare, Cart) with all the functionalities
 - Whole Admin Control Panel
+- Created own npm package and used it in this project

 ### Manoj Rathod:- https://github.com/ManojRathod571
 ##### Role and Responsibilities (Manoj Rathod)